suhock/php-dependency-injection/README.md

    disposed scope was used.
  - `ImplementationException`: a mapped implementation is not a subtype of the class it is mapped to.
- - `ParameterResolutionException` / `PropertyResolutionException`: the
-   injector could not resolve a parameter or property.
+ - `ParameterResolutionException`: the injector could not resolve a parameter.

 When dependency-injection exceptions are chained through a resolution graph, they are consolidated into a single message; the original exception remains